pydata/xarray/doc/internals.rst

 If you also want to support lazy loading and dask see :ref:`RST lazy_loading`.

-Note that the new interface for backends is available from xarray version >= 0.18 onwards.
+Note that the new interface for backends is available from Xarray version >= 0.18 onwards.

 .. _RST backend_entrypoint: